authelia/authelia/README.md

 ## Features summary

-Here is the list of the main available features:
+This is a list of the key features of Authelia:

 * Several second factor methods:
   * **[Security Key (U2F)](https://www.authelia.com/docs/features/2fa/security-key)** with [Yubikey].